What are the best hotels in Shanghai and Beijing in China with unrestricted internet access? Which are the best for Wi-Fi speed and uncensored access?

-The Ministry of Chinese Industry and Information Technology, which is the body that regulates the internet, has more recently limited VPN use to businesses and have stopped hotels officially using VPN’s.
-These services that get around the firewall have been restricted and hotels must comply.
+The Ministry of Chinese Industry and Information Technology, which is the body that regulates the internet, has more recently limited VPN use to businesses and has stopped hotels officially using VPNs.
+These services that get around the firewall have been restricted, and hotels must comply.

 Hotels now use ‘neutered’ VPN accounts with tacit approval from authorities.
 This internet enhancement enables access to selected sites beyond the Great Firewalls.
 It won’t get you onto Facebook or YouTube, but it will get you onto Google at a reasonable speed.

 The Best Hotels For Internet Access in China